djboni/yocto-benchmark/README.md

 # Results

 Taking into account only the samples of
-"Virtual Server, AMD EPYC-Rome Processor @ 2 GHz", which was tested with 1, 2, 4, 8, and 16 cores,
+"Virtual Server, AMD EPYC-Rome Processor @ 2 GHz" (machines 1001 - 1009),
+which were tested with 1, 2, 4, 8, and 16 cores, a couple RAM sizes each
-one can suggest that the samples follow an equation
+and the same NVMe disk technology, one can suggest that the samples follow the equation

 $$ y = A / x + B $$